PX4/PX4-Autopilot/misc/tools/README.txt

 kconfig-frontends-3.3.0-1-libintl.patch

-  The above build instructions did not work for me under my Cygwin installation.
+  The above build instructions did not work for me under my Cygwin installation with kconfig-frontends-4.4.0.
 This patch is a awful hack but will successfully build 'mconf' under Cygwin.

     cat kconfig-frontends-3.3.0-1-libintl.patch | patch -p0
     cd kconfig-frontends-3.3.0-1